On the Location of the 1-particle Branch of the Spectrum of the Disordered Stochastic Ising Model

 Let us consider the heat bath case.
-Given a finite portion of the lattice $\Lambda$ and a realization of the potential $\omega$, assuming for example periodic b.c., the restriction of the generator of the process given in (\ref{Llg}) to $\mathcal{P}_{\Lambda}$, takes the form (\ref{Lbd}), (\ref{Lbda}), where
+Given a finite portion of the lattice $\Lambda$ and a realization of the potential $\omega,$ assuming for example periodic boundary condition, the restriction of the generator of the process given in (\ref{Llg}) to $\mathcal{P}_{\Lambda},$ takes the form (\ref{Lbd}), (\ref{Lbda}), where

 and